Siegfried Handloser: War crimes

-Handloser attended a meeting on December 29, 1941, at which it was decided to conduct human experiments to test typhus vaccines at Buchenwald concentration camp.
+Handloser attended a meeting on 29 December 1941, at which it was decided to conduct human experiments to test typhus vaccines at Buchenwald concentration camp.
 They resulted in the deaths of about 100 people.

-Handloser actively operated the organization of forced prostitution in the territories occupied by the German Reich, in his position as chief of Wehrmacht Medical Service.
-Handloser strove to minimize the danger of venereal disease and to prevent "sexual intercourse with Jewish women."
+Handloser actively operated the organization of forced prostitution in the territories occupied by the German Reich, in his position as chief of Wehrmacht Medical Services.
+Handloser strove to minimize the danger of venereal disease and to prevent "sexual intercourse with Jewish women".

-Conviction and death
+Post-war trial, conviction and death

-He was convicted by the American Military Tribunal No. 1 (the Doctors' Trial) in August 1947, and sentenced to life imprisonment.
-This was later reduced to 20 years.
+Handloser was tried before the American Military Tribunal No. 1 (the Doctors' Trial), convicted in August 1947 and sentenced to life imprisonment.
+He was incarcerated at Landsberg prison.
+In January 1951, his sentence was reduced to 20 years.
 He was released on health grounds in 1954 shortly before dying of cancer in Munich at the age of 69.